 60% advanced terrain over 1260m of vertical: long, committing lines without bailout greens halfway down.

-The longest vertical descent in North America with world-class powder, tree skiing, and an authentic mountain town.
+The longest lift-served vertical descent in North America, with deep interior-BC powder, tree skiing through old-growth, and an authentic mountain town at the base.

 1713m of vertical gives expert skiers proper top-to-bottom runs with the elevation to make them count.